 A total of 156 men with a mean age of 71 years were randomised to the MRI arm (77) or the CT arm.

 The proportion of GU toxic effects of grade 2 or higher was significantly lower among those receiving MRI-guided stereotactic therapy (24.4% vs 43.4%, p = 0.01).
 There were no reported gastrointestinal toxic effects at grade 2 or higher compared to 10.5% in the CT-guided group (p = 0.003).

 The researchers also observed a significantly lower proportion of men with an IPSS score increase of 15 points or more after 4 weeks (6.8% vs 19.4%, p = 0.01).

-The authors concluded on how MRI guided stereotactic radiotherapy reduced physician reported toxic GU and gastrointestinal adverse effects and called for future studies to examine the sustainability of these benefits.
+The authors concluded that MRI-guided stereotactic radiotherapy reduced physician-reported toxic GU and gastrointestinal adverse effects than CT-guided stereotactic radiotherapy and called for future studies to examine the sustainability of these benefits.